Part of the series Phonic Dictation.

 Most importantly, dictation assists in the translation of spelling list words to students’ self-generated writing.
 The short presentation formats outline dictation only, the extended formats provide reading, editing and writing tasks.

-Phonic Dictation – Stage 3:
+Phonic Dictation – Stage 1 focuses on:

 |Product Type||Teacher Resources,|